Skip to main content

 Genetic Predisposition and Clinical Nuances

-It is also essential to acknowledge the significant role of genetics.
-Polymorphisms in the SHBG gene can result in an individual having a constitutionally high or low level of the protein, independent of metabolic factors.
-For a man with a genetic predisposition for high SHBG, even with perfect metabolic health, achieving optimal free may require more assertive protocol adjustments, such as a higher total dose or the judicious, off-label use of a compound like mesterolone (Proviron), a DHT derivative known to have a high binding affinity for SHBG and to suppress its production.
+For a man with a genetic predisposition for high SHBG, even with perfect metabolic health, achieving optimal free testosterone levels may require more assertive protocol adjustments, such as a higher total dose or the judicious, off-label use of a compound like mesterolone (Proviron), a DHT derivative known to have a high binding affinity for SHBG and to suppress its production.

 For a patient with genetically low SHBG, the focus must remain steadfastly on maintaining hormonal stability through frequent injections.
-These individuals are more susceptible to the of hormonal fluctuations, particularly those related to elevated estradiol, because the low SHBG environment also means there is less binding capacity for estrogens, leading to a higher free estradiol fraction.
+These individuals are more susceptible to the side effects of hormonal fluctuations, particularly those related to elevated estradiol, because the low SHBG environment also means there is less binding capacity for estrogens, leading to a higher free estradiol fraction.
 Careful management of the testosterone-to-estradiol ratio through stable dosing is paramount.

 How Does This Impact Clinical Decision Making?